ClickHouse/ClickHouse/docs/en/query_language/functions/rounding_functions.md

 Accepts a number and rounds it down to an element in the specified array.
 If the value is less than the lowest bound, the lowest bound is returned.

 [Original article](https://clickhouse.yandex/docs/en/query_language/functions/rounding_functions/) <!--hide-->

-## roundBankers(x\[, N\])

-Rounds a value to a specified number of decimal places.

-The function returns the nearest number of the specified order.
-If the given number has equal distance to surrounding numbers, the function always return the number having the nearest even digit (banker's rounding).